GoogleCloudPlatform/community/tutorials/kubernetes-engine-convert-fluentbit/index.md

 ## Updating the ConfigMap and Fluent Bit daemonset

-In this section, you use a new ConfigMap and convert the log messages.
+In this section, you use a new ConfigMap for Fluent Bit to transform the sample log messages.

 1. Deploy the new version of the ConfigMap to your cluster: